jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/cx3.png" height="115"/>
 </div>

 A sequence of swaps of adjacent qubits may be needed to realize a swap of two qubits that are seveal qubits apart.
-The topology of the the physical qubit array is obviously important in minimizing the number of swap operations required.
+The topology of the physical qubit array is obviously important in minimizing the number of swap operations required.

 ## Entanglement